piky/templator/README2.md

 metric.prototype must be in dot notation.
 Metric subclass - in TitleCase.
 use camelCase for jsonInput
 - in discovery filter provide: formulaid in condition
 - arrays must be provided with default value of zero elements.
+- use TEMPLATE_NAME:METRIC instead of real trigger keys in expressions/recoveryExpressions

 ## Classes 'magic'